Resident parking permits

 Electronic permit

 These are assigned to your vehicle registration.
-You can change the car that your permit is assigned to anytime online.
+You can change the car that your permit is assigned to any time online.

-Apply for a parking permit
+Apply for or renew a parking permit

 Online